 - 1/2 cup olive oil

 Add all the ingredients in a large bowl and toss.

 Directions for the bowl

-I hope that you enjoy these plant based protein bowls as much as me and my family do!
-In addition, I hope that they just are the beginning of wetting your appetite to create lots of new one dish meal options!
+I hope that you enjoy these vegetarian protein bowl recipes as much as me and my family do!
+In addition, I hope that they just are the beginning of whetting your appetite to create lots of new one dish meal options!
 I would love for you to share all the delicious creations that you have made!
 I enjoy being a registered dietitian in Asheville helping make healthy eating taste delicious!
 You can find out more about me here!
 And you can find more bowl ideas here!